Kenneth Noland: Career

 In 1948 and 1949 Noland worked with Ossip Zadkine in Paris, and had his first exhibition of his paintings there in 1949.
-After returning to the U.S., he taught in Washington, D.C. at Catholic University (1951–1960) and the Institute of Contemporary Arts.
-In the early 1950s he met Morris Louis in D.C. while teaching night classes at the Washington Workshop Center for the Arts.
+After returning to the U.S., he taught in Washington, D.C., at Catholic University (1951–1960) and the Institute of Contemporary Arts.

+In the early 1950s, Noland met Morris Louis in D.C. while teaching night classes at the Washington Workshop Center for the Arts.
 He became friends with Louis, and after being introduced by Clement Greenberg to Helen Frankenthaler and seeing her new paintings at her studio in New York City in 1953, he and Louis adopted her "soak-stain" technique of allowing thinned paint to soak into unprimed canvases.

-Most of Noland's paintings fall into one of four groups: circles (or targets), chevrons, stripes and shaped canvases.
-His preoccupation with the relationship of the image to the containing edge of the picture led him to a series of studies of concentric rings or bullseyes, commonly referred to as targets, which, like the one reproduced here called Beginning from 1958, used unlikely color combinations.
-This also led Noland away from Morris Louis in 1958.
-In 1964, he was included in the exhibition Post-Painterly Abstraction curated by Clement Greenberg, which traveled the country and helped to firmly establish color field painting as an important new movement in the contemporary art of the 1960s.
+Most of Noland's paintings fall into one of four groups: circles (or targets), chevrons, stripes, and shaped canvases.
+His preoccupation with the relationship of the image to the containing edge of the picture led him to a series of studies of concentric rings or bullseyes, commonly called targets, which, like the one reproduced here—Beginning (1958)—used unlikely color combinations.
+This also led Noland away from Louis in 1958.

+In 1964, he was included in the exhibition Post-Painterly Abstraction curated by Clement Greenberg, which traveled the country and helped to firmly establish color field painting as an important new movement in contemporary art of the 1960s.
 Noland pioneered the shaped canvas, initially with a series of symmetrical and asymmetrical diamonds or chevrons.
 In these paintings, the edges of the canvas become as structurally important as the center.

 During the 1970s and 1980s his shaped canvases were highly irregular and asymmetrical.
 These resulted in increasingly complex structures of highly sophisticated and controlled color and surface integrity.

+Technique

 Instead of painting the canvas with a brush, Noland's style was to stain the canvas with color.
 This idea sought to remove the artist through brushstrokes.
 This made the piece about the art, not the artist.
 He emphasized spatial relationships in his work by leaving unstained, bare canvas as a contrast against the colors used throughout his paintings.
 Noland used simplified abstraction so the design would not detract from the use of color.

-Noland's students included the sculptor Jennie Lea Knight, and painter Alice Mavrogordato.
+Noland's students included the sculptor Jennie Lea Knight and painter Alice Mavrogordato.